UmiNetwork/op-move/README.md

 # Integration testing

 Make sure you have `go` installed on your system.
+Other dependencies include [foundry](http://getfoundry.sh/) for smart contract interaction and probably [jq](https://jqlang.github.io/jq/) being called indirectly by Optimism itself.

 Optimism monorepo is pulled in as a submodule of this repo.
 The submodule is used to compile and deploy Optimism contracts.
 If you don't see it inside the test folder, try bringing in the Optimism submodule manually